hyperledger-labs/fabric-smart-client/docs/design.md

 ![img.png](imgs/fabric-sdk.png)

 It consists of the following layers:
-- `Services` (light-blue boxes): Services offer pre-packaged functionalities, like `Token Transaction` assembling, Token Selectors, and so on.
+- `Services` (light-blue boxes): Services offer access to Fabric-specific functionality, such as transaction endorsement, state-based endorsement, and the execution of Chaincode.
-  They are built of top of the `Token API` abstraction.
-Therefore, they are independent of the underlying token technology.
-- `View API`: This API offers a useful abstraction to deal with tokens in an implementation-independent way.
+- `Fabric API`: This API follows the same abstraction paradigm as the `View API` but provides Fabric-specific functionality to enable `FSC nodes` to communicate with Fabric.
+Even though this API is specific for Fabric, it allows to abstract away certain details when dealing with a specific Fabric version.
-- `Driver API`: This API takes the burden of translating calls of the Token API into API calls that are implementation-specific.
+- `Driver API`: This API translates the `Fabric API` to a concrete driver implementation.
-- `Driver Implementations`: This is the lowest level of the Token SDK.
-A driver implementation is responsible for defining the representation of tokens on the ledger, what it means to perform certain token actions, and when a token transaction is valid, among other things.
+- `Driver Implementations`: The Fabric SDK comes with a driver implementation for Fabric V2+.

 ## Transaction Lifecycle or How to orchestrate a business process